eclipse-tractusx/tutorial-resources/icc-irs-challenges/ai-assistent-phase2.md

 - **Goal**: Enhance the frontend from Phase 1 to:
   - Visualize a graph using mermaid.
+  - The graph should be placed above the json response of phase 1
+  - Below the buttons for Register Job or Get Job Response
   - First parent node is the globalAssetId provided in the job.globalAssetId.
 Use this to search through shells[] shell.payload.globalAssetId and find the corresponding shell object.
   - Take the shell object to find the corresponding submodeldescriptior parentShell.payload.submodelDescriptors object only for urn:samm:io.catenax.single_level_bom_as_built:3.0.0#SingleLevelBomAsBuilt
   - Use the id of the submodeldescriptior and search for the submodel which corresponds to it submodels[?].identification === submodelDescriptor `semanticId.keys[0].value`